About MWW Account Information Customer Service Business Services Use Water Wisely

 Milwaukee’s recognition as a national leader in water quality is based on its vigilant water quality monitoring program and pure, safe drinking water.

-The Milwaukee Water Works (MWW) is recognized as a national leader in providing safe, high-quality drinking water that meets or is better than regulations, and water quality monitoring that goes above and beyond requirements.
+The Milwaukee Water Works (MWW) is recognized as a national leader in providing safe, high-quality drinking water that meets all regulations, and water quality monitoring, or testing, that goes above and beyond requirements.
 Crystal-clear Milwaukee water is provided fresh and pure 24 hours each day.
-The utility treats Lake Michigan water with ozone disinfection, biologically active filtration, and chloramine disinfection.
+We treat Lake Michigan water with ozone disinfection, biologically active filtration, and chloramine disinfection.
 Since 1993, the Milwaukee Water Works has invested $417 million in its infrastructure, as reported to the Public Service Commission of Wisconsin (PSC), to ensure a reliable supply of pure, safe drinking water.
 A public utility belongs to all of us.
 Revenue is reinvested in utility infrastructure.

 Water quality and operations are regulated by the U.S. Environmental Protection Agency (EPA) and the Wisconsin Department of Natural Resources (DNR), and the Wisconsin Department of Health Services.
 Rates are regulated by the PSC.

 Here's an overview of the Milwaukee Water Works' water quality program.

 Chromium-6 -- The Milwaukee Water Works conducts quarterly monitoring and reporting for Cr-6 as federal regulators and the drinking water industry research how much, if any, Cr-6 (also referred to as hexavalent chromium) might pose a health risk in drinking water.
 Cr-6 is a naturally occurring contaminant and an industrial chemical that has been linked to cancer.
 The City of Milwaukee Health Department (MHD) in 2011 determined there remains no evidence of an imminent public health risk or threat of acute illness based on MWW monitoring results.